indyscout97/deploy-ml/README.md

 Run the following command to set Flask to run the ML app: 'export FLASK_APP=app.py' Then use the following command to start the server: 'flask run'

-Feeding the JSON data into the server using test_flask.py:
+Feeding the JSON data into the server to recieve predictions using test_flask.py:
 In a shell from the project directory, simply enter the command: 'python test_flask.py'